imgag/ngs-bits/doc/NGSD/installation.md

 ##(5) Setup of GSvar (Windows)

 GSvar is a variant filtering and reporting tool for Windows that is tightly integrated with the NGSD.

-* To build the binaries, see the [Windows installation instructions](../install_win.md).
+You can download the [pre-built binaries](https://medgen.medizin.uni-tuebingen.de/NGS-downloads/GSvar-current.zip), or you can build the GSvar according to the [Windows installation instructions](../install_win.md).

-  Alternatively, contact us for pre-built portable binaries.
-* After building GSvar, you need to configure it:
+After building GSvar, you need to configure it:

  * Copy the `bin\settings.ini.example` to `bin\settings.ini` and fill in at least the following items:
 	<table>
 		<tr>